 Proper heating, lighting and humidifying, is vital for well-being of your iguana.
 Unfortunately, these conditions are too often overlooked, which leads to serious diseases and painful deaths for these poor reptiles.
 For example, a lot of people keep their iguanas with no UV light, they don’t think they need it, as long as they’re warm.
 That can cause a lot of different problems, and one of the biggest is metabolic bone disease, which is sad, but common, with iguanas and other reptiles.
 Irony is, that it can be completely avoided with a simple light.

 Sometimes people get freaked out because their baby iguanas haven’t eaten any food, but have in mind that iguana hatchling absorb the yolk sac up to two weeks after they’ve been born.
 So, after that period you can start to give them a little bit of food.

 Iguana diet.
 So, what do iguanas eat (and, what don’t)?
-This is a simple, and complete, healthy feeding guide for your iguana.
+This is a simple, and complete, healthy feeding guide (with food chart and list) for your iguana.
 Most of these foods need to be given occasionally but also moderately and no overfeeding (I think we can’t stress this enough).

 A green iguana can grow up to 2 meters (6.5ft) and it is one of the largest iguana species out there.
 Here we provide a complete green iguana growth chart.

 You can also try our interactive iguana size tool to quickly get basic iguana measures per age.

 How big do iguanas get?
 This is a guide to measure Size and Weight of Green Iguana.